SachinKalsi/blog/category/ml/_posts/2018-02-25-linear-algebra-for-machine-learning.md

 ## 2. Dot product and angle between 2 vectors

-a & b points are in n dimentional vectors, i.e.,
+a & b points are in n dimensional vectors, i.e.,

 $$a = ({a_1,a_2,a_3, ... a_n})$$